Running for the Drum: History

 The album's title comes from a lyric in the song "Cho Cho Fire".
 Running for the Drum features the DVD documentary on Buffy Sainte-Marie, A Multimedia Life, which features exclusive interviews with artists such as Joni Mitchell and Taj Mahal and performances by Sainte-Marie.

 Sessions for this album began in 2006 until 2007, mostly recorded in Sainte-Marie's home recording studio in Hawaii and part in France.
 The album opens with two aboriginal influenced songs, "No No Keshagesh" (the album's only single and made as if to sound at a rally) and "Cho Cho Fire".
-Apart from a reworking on the track "Little Wheel Spin and Spin", all of the tracks here are newly written and unique to this album.
+Apart from a reworking on the tracks "Little Wheel Spin and Spin" and “Still This Love Goes On”, all of the tracks here are newly written and unique to this album.
 Running for the Drum won the prestigious Juno Award for Aboriginal Album of the Year.
 It features her friend, Taj Mahal on acoustic piano.

+In 2025, after the revocation of Sainte-Marie's membership in the Order of Canada on the grounds that the questions about her indigenous status meant that she could no longer provide satisfactory proof of Canadian citizenship at all, the album's Juno Award was revoked.